rajprashant84/GeneratePasswordApi/README.md

 ## Prerequisites
 * Ensure that you have install python on your machine.

-## getting started
+## Getting started
-* To setup and run the GeneratePasswordApi project, follow these steps:
+   To setup and run the GeneratePasswordApi project, follow these steps:

 1. **Clone the Repository to your local machine:**
     * cd your-repository